 You can still obtain a divorce in England providing that certain criteria regarding domicile or habitual residence are satisfied.

-2. Both you and your spouse were last habitually resident in England and Wales and one of you still reside there.
+- both parties to the marraiage were last habitually resident in England and Wales and one of them continues to reside there

-3. Your spouse is habitually resident in England and Wales.
+- the respondent is habitually resident in England and Wales

 Broadly speaking, this would usually mean that if both you and your spouse are living outside Europe and one of you are domiciled in England and Wales you can still issue a Divorce Petition in England.